lumigo-io/lumigo-cdk-constructs/README.md

 ### W3C TraceContext propagation in AWS Lambda

-To be able to trace scenarios in which a Lambda function sends HTTP requests to an application instrumented with OpenTelemetry, like those using the [Lumigo OpenTelemetry Distro for JS](https://github.com/lumigo-io/opentelemetry-js-distro) and [Lumigo OpenTelemetry Distro for Python](https://github.com/lumigo-io/opentelemetry-python-distro) or other OpenTelemetry SDKs, the Lumigo Node.js and Python tracers can optionally add [W3C TraceContext](https://www.w3.org/TR/trace-context/) HTTP headers to outgoing requests.
+To be able to trace scenarios in which a Lambda function sends HTTP requests to an application instrumented with OpenTelemetry, like those using the [Lumigo OpenTelemetry Distro for Java](https://github.com/lumigo-io/opentelemetry-java-distro), [Lumigo OpenTelemetry Distro for JS](https://github.com/lumigo-io/opentelemetry-js-distro) and [Lumigo OpenTelemetry Distro for Python](https://github.com/lumigo-io/opentelemetry-python-distro) or other OpenTelemetry SDKs, the Lumigo Node.js and Python tracers can optionally add [W3C TraceContext](https://www.w3.org/TR/trace-context/) HTTP headers to outgoing requests.

 Aty the tracer level, the support of W3C TraceContext is currently opt-in via the `LUMIGO_PROPAGATE_W3C=true` environment variable.
 But the Lumigo CDK integration can apply it to all your Lambda functions: